 Such organisations are mostly run by refugee youth; volunteerism, therefore, comes as a natural asset.
 The United Nations and other donor agencies need to engage such organisations, by enhancing their management skills and by giving them access to necessary funds.
 Acknowledging refugees as active stakeholders and involving them in decision-making regarding their future and wellbeing will help to build resilience.

 Pakistan has proudly hosted millions of refugees for more than 40 years and is still doing what she can; however, assisting millions of refugees cannot be done without any meaningful global support.
 Both Pakistan and the UNHCR need immediate international support for managing and serving refugees more effectively.

 This pandemic will be over soon; however, the world more surely will never be the same again.
 With a new social order in the offing, a review of the current refugee management framework becomes all the more important.
 A long-term rehabilitation program to offset the negative effects of this pandemic on refugees is important.
 Especially the women and children who are passing through these traumatic times will be needing psychosocial support to lead a normal life again.
 Efforts should be made to build resilience among refugee communities in preparation for such challenges in the future.
 Quality education, healthy environment and opportunities for a decent livelihood will ensure that refugees are able to sustain such challenges on their own.

 Abbas Khan, Commissioner for Afghan Refugees in the Province of Khyber Pakhtunkhwa, Pakistan.
 I am a career civil servant with 20 years of experience in various fields of governance and policy formulation with a special focus on forced displacement and refugee youth development.
-I am an alumni of the International Summer School on Forced Migration, University of Oxford.
+I am an alumnus of the International Summer School on Forced Migration, University of Oxford.
 Also attended International Refugee Law Course at the International Institute of Humanitarian Law, Sanremo, Italy.
-I love trance music and Basketball.
+I love trance music and basketball.